Aliases for PEF1 Gene

 GeneCards Summary for PEF1 Gene

 PEF1 (Penta-EF-Hand Domain Containing 1) is a Protein Coding gene.
-Diseases associated with PEF1 include Intermediate Charcot-Marie-Tooth Neuropathy.
-GO annotations related to this gene include poly(A) RNA binding and protein heterodimerization activity.
-An important paralog of this gene is SRI.
+Diseases associated with PEF1 include N Syndrome.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
+An important paralog of this gene is PDCD6.